SWIFTSIM/emulator/docs/source/emulator_options/index.rst

 Different Kernels
 -----------------
-One of the tools that :mod:`george` provides is the ability to use different kernels for you Gaussian Process.
+One of the tools that :mod:`george` provides is the ability to use different kernels for your Gaussian Process.
 By default :mod:`swiftemulator` makes the choice for you, and uses a Gaussian-like exponential squared `ExpSquaredKernel` kernel.
 This is the recommended kernel for most uses.
 Other kernels